-Rating Category Rating Meaning and Follow-Up Schedule Gold Authorized for production (CR Accredited to Self-Manage Compliance) Supplier is an industry leader with a formal CR program and systems in place to self-manage environmental and social performance.
+RATING CATEGORY RATING MEANING AND FOLLOW-UP SCHEDULE GOLD Authorized for production (CR Accredited to Self-Manage Compliance) Supplier is an industry leader with a formal CR program and systems in place to self-manage environmental and social performance.
 Supplier is accredited by PVH or another accepted accreditation program.
 Gold rated suppliers must submit internal or third party audits on an annual basis to the PVH CR team in lieu of PVH CR audits.
 PVH Business Divisions are encouraged to pursue initiatives with these strategic suppliers.
 Accreditation review to take place on a 36-month cycle.
-On-site evaluation may be scheduled to validate accreditation status.
+Spot check assessments may be scheduled to validate accreditation status.
 New factories that are wholly owned by a Gold supplier must submit either an internal or a third party audit to the PVH CR team prior to authorization for production.
 New factories that are either part of a joint venture with or contracted by a Gold supplier must complete a full PVH CR assessment prior to authorization for production.

-Authorized for production Green Factory meets/exceeds Code standards.
+RATING CATEGORY RATING MEANING AND FOLLOW-UP SCHEDULE GREEN Authorized for production Factory meets/exceeds Code standards.
 Factory has systems in place to identify and manage problems emerging in the workplace.
 PVH Business Divisions are encouraged to place business.
 Re-evaluation assessment will take place on a 24-month cycle.

-Rating Category Rating Meaning and Follow-Up Schedule Yellow Authorized for production Factory meets minimum Code requirements to enter into a business relationship with PVH.
+YELLOW Authorized for production Factory meets minimum Code requirements to enter into a business relationship with PVH.
 There are little to no critical issues, particularly with regards to wages, building safety, working hours and industrial relations.
 Factory is transparent and is making continuous improvements.
 PVH Business Divisions are encouraged to place business.
 Re-evaluation assessment will take place on a 12-month cycle.
-Orange 1st Authorized for production exercising vigilance and caution Factory has critical issues, which may include transparency and a lack of commitment to continuous improvement.
+ORANGE Authorized for production exercising vigilance and caution 1ST Factory has critical issues, which may include transparency and a lack of commitment to continuous improvement.
 Factory has two chances to demonstrate progress before moving to the red category.
 PVH Business Divisions may place orders while reinforcing the importance of compliance and making continuous improvements against a plan.
 PVH Business Divisions should consider a second source in case no improvement is made.
-Re-evaluation assessment/assessments are required within a maximum of 12 months.
-Orange 2nd Authorization for production maintained - strong intervention required to continue business relationship Factory has not shown improvement after being in orange for one cycle.
+Re-evaluation assessment/assessments are required within a maximum of 6 months.
+ORANGE Authorization for production maintained - strong intervention required to continue business relationship 2ND Factory has not shown improvement after being in orange for one cycle.
 Factory will be moved to the red category if no progress is made by the next assessment.
 PVH Business Divisions will exercise caution, create, and implement back-up plans for production.
-Re-evaluation assessment is required within a maximum of 12 months.
-Red Not authorized for production Factory has one or more Zero Tolerance Issues or has not responded to warnings and/or demonstrated a lack of commitment and transparency.
+Re-evaluation assessment is required within a maximum of 6 months.
+RED Not authorized for production Factory has one or more Zero Tolerance Issues or has not responded to warnings and/or demonstrated a lack of commitment and transparency.
 See Appendix 4 for a list of PVH CR's Zero Tolerance Issues.
 An existing Purchase Order may be completed but no new Purchase Orders will be placed.
 Factory will not be considered for future business for 12 months.
 On an exceptional basis, the factory may apply for a re-evaluation sooner if they can present compelling evidence of effective remediation.